steaklive/EveryRay-Rendering-Engine/doc/Graphics_Overview.md

 - Extra target #1 (roughness, metalness, height, etc.)
 - Extra target #2 ("RenderingObjectFlags" bitmasks)

-So far I have not optimized any of the targets above for bandwidth.
-In theory, it is trivial to pack our data smarter (i.e. not waste unnecessary bits, reduce precision, pack normals into 2 instead of 3 channels, etc.) and perhaps those optimizations will come one day. _Note: a separate depth-prepass option is considered for future updates._
+_Note: So far I have not optimized any of the targets above for bandwidth.
+In theory, it is trivial to pack our data smarter (i.e. not waste unnecessary bits, reduce precision, pack normals into 2 instead of 3 channels, etc.) and perhaps those optimizations will come one day.
+A separate depth-prepass option is also considered for the future updates._

 # Frame - Shadows